Pumping at Work: A Calm, Practical Guide

 When Things Don't Go to Plan

 Some days the milk flows; some days it doesn't.
-A low pumping session is not a sign of low supply, and one stressful day at work is not a sign that this won't work.
-Many parents find a steady rhythm only after the second or third week back.
+A low pumping session is not a sign of low supply, and one stressful week at work is not evidence that continuing to breastfeed is failing.

 This article draws on guidance from La Leche League International.
 You can find the original guidance there.